Skip to main content

 Starboard

-The right side of the vessel.
+The right side of a vessel when the viewer is facing forward

 Startle effect